MEHColeman/arduino_leds/README.md

 arduino, and they will stay the same colour until they are switched off.
 However, I keep mine attached, as they are on a timer plug and switch off every night.

+## Installation
+Just copy and paste this into the arduino IDE, compile and run.
+As an extra check, if the program is running correctly, the little LED on the arduino should pulse slowly.